marcelomathias/lite-vanillajs-upload/README.md

 ## Also, does an awesome client-side image resize!

-Using canvas component, **lite-vanillajs-upload** can resize images!
+Using canvas component, **lite-vanillajs-uploader* can resize images!
 Isn't it nice?

 ## TO-DO list